-Now available for streaming on Netflix, ‘Animas’ is a Spanish psychological thriller that follows a teen who is having eerie vision of a woman figure.
+Now available for streaming on Netflix, ‘Animas’ is a Spanish psychological thriller that follows a teen who is having an eerie vision of a woman figure.
 Things become strange and weird with persistent spooky sights, as she struggles to cope with reality and a nightmarish world.

 Nevertheless, the whole idea of dealing with reality and dream (in this case, nightmares) and the inability of someone to separate both – makes this engaging.
 ‘Animas’ instills enough suspense from the whole scenario of the storyline with the use of dark atmospheric spooky moments.

 In addition, the climax is something many would like – although a bit obvious – but has its say in the end.
-The performance of main cast, particularly Clare Durant and Iván Pellicer, is indeed praiseworthy.
+The performance of the main cast, particularly Clare Durant and Iván Pellicer, is indeed praiseworthy.

 Special Note: ‘Animas’ is not necessarily a horror or psychological thriller, but also to an extent philosophical in terms of our tendency to create a protective layer around us and how important it is for us to let something go in order to move ahead in life.